Find a Certified Duchenne Care Center

 - Join or update your information in The Duchenne Registry.

 - Complete the Clinical Experiences Survey to provide feedback on the care experiences that you/your child has received.
-The survey is available in both ENGLISH and SPANISH.

 Your responses will help us to continue to sustain and improve the care and services provided to you and your family.